OpenSolo/documentation/install_solex.md

    - If you have the HERE gps/compass, load the _HERE Parameters_ package.
    - If you have the landing gear mod, load the _Landing Gear Parameters__ package.
    - Reboot the solo after loading all the applicable packages.

+8. In the Solex vehicle settings menu, you can verify everything installed by scrolling to the bottom and looking at the listed version information.
+Controller and Vehicle should say 2.4.9 for now since I can't put "-RCx") in it.
+Controller FW should say Open Solo 2.5-RCx.
+And autopilot FW should say 1.5.3 for a stock cube, and 3.5.x for a green cube.

 ### Installation Complete! ###
 Proceed to the [post-installation instructions!](../master/install_post.md)